-- The laboratory will release a patient's test report directly to the ordering health care provider and it will become part of the patient's medical record. - Requests for the raw data should be directed to the laboratory.
+- The laboratory will release a patient's test report directly to the ordering health care provider and it will become part of the patient's medical record. - Requests for the raw data obtained from whole exome sequencing should be directed to the laboratory.
 A separate fee may apply.
 The laboratory is not responsible for providing software or other tools needed to visualize, filter, or interpret this data.